 She has several other novels in various stages of completion, including a family saga and an homage to Cold Comfort Farm set at a software company.
 A poetry chapbook, Atlantic City, was published in 2003 by West Town Press, one of the imprints of poets Jenny Mueller and Brian Robinson Young.
 (Rest in peace, Brian.)

-A new poem, "How Do You Solve a Problem Like," will be included in FlowerSong Press's Good Cop/Bad Cop anthology, to be published in 2021.
-You can preorder here.
-Other short works have appeared widely in print and online since the 1990s.
-Links to some recent examples and old favorites appear on the Sample Work tab.
+Shorter works have appeared widely in print and online since the 1990s.
+Links to recent examples appear on the Sample Work tab.